Nokia to axe 4,000 jobs, move assembly to Asia

 The group had 130,000 staff at the end of 2011, including Nokia Siemens.

-Shares in Nokia were 1.2 percent higher at 3.93 euros, slightly outperforming the technology share index which rose 0.3 percent, by 5:53 a.m.
-ET.
+Shares in Nokia were 1.2 percent higher at 3.93 euros, slightly outperforming the technology share index which rose 0.3 percent, by 1053 GMT.